 The initial purpose was to come to the aid of children affected by the tsunami, however, with the school’s expansion the opportunities for all underprivileged children in education and society grew.

-The majority of financial support comes from both charity and business organizations in Germany and other European countries.
+The majority of financial support comes from both charity and business organisations in Germany and other European countries.

 Kindergarten & Elementary School